Make Sense

 What

-A free programme of six 1-hour workshops each focusing on a different creative process, with a view to stimulating the different senses.
+A programme of 1-hour workshops each focusing on a different creative process, with a view to stimulating the different senses.
 You can see the workshops below.

 Who

-For people or groups experiencing dementia or mild-cognitive impairment.
+For people or groups experiencing dementia or mild-cognitive impairment, neurodiversity or learning disabilities.
 Carers are also welcome.
 If you or a person you know are interested, please get in touch.

 When